mikecheninoulu/3D_adversarial_attacks/README.md

 **[3] On Evaluating Adversarial Robustness**
 - intro: the reason why IF defense is rejected--not consider this, by reviewers
 - https://nicholas.carlini.com/papers/2019_howtoeval.pdf

+Diffusion is all your need: DiffusionNet: Discretization Agnostic Learning on Surfaces

 ## DATASET
  Manifold40, ModelNet40, ShapeNet, ScanObjectNN